tpolecat/doobie-tsql/README.md

 ### Building

-Right now you need to set up the World database from doobie in Posgtgres and MySQL, respectively, if you want to compile those modules.
-The connect information is in the build since it's a compile-time thing now.
+If you want to build and run the tests you will need to set up MySQL and Postgres as specified in the `.travis.yml` file.
+The H2 tests don't require any setup.

 ### TODO

-- [ ] CI, etc.
+- [x] CI, etc.
 - [ ] better handling of credentials
 - [x] Updates returning generated keys.
 - [x] Bulk updates.